Leo6788/Website-Project_AW/README.md

 ### Installing
 Installing git bash local

-1.Download the most current version for your computers operating system.
+1. Download the most current version for your computers operating system.
 By clicking the name of your operating system.

 2. Then once the download is completed click run